phyloviz/phyloviz-main/docs/data_analysis.md

 # Data analysis

-In the current version of PHYLOViZ, you can analyze your data using the goeBURST algorithm and an extension of the goeBURST rules to draw a full Minimum Spanning Tree (MST).
+In the current version of PHYLOViZ, you can analyze your data using the several algorithms described below.
 Press the _Right Mouse Button_ on the _Typing Data_ (now named with the method) and choose compute to access the available analysis algorithms.

 ![choose algorithm](_images/GEB1.png)

 ## goeBURST algorithm

 Selecting the goeBURST algorithms opens the dialog for the goeBURST algorithm.
-The algorithm was originally described in the article [Global optimal eBURST analysis of multilocus typing data using a graphic matroid approach](http://www.biomedcentral.com/1471-2105/10/152).
+This algorithm was typically used for MLST data analysis and was originally described in the article [Global optimal eBURST analysis of multilocus typing data using a graphic matroid approach](http://www.biomedcentral.com/1471-2105/10/152).
 The first step is choosing the _Distance_ to be used.
 Currently eBURST Distance is the only one available, but others could be implemented.
 The eBURST distances follows the tiebreak rules discussed in the article.

 ![distance](_images/goeBURST1.png)